Skip to main content

 Continuation of subject: Students, after consultation, may continue to Form 7 ESOL or enter a mainstream Form 7 English class in the following year.

-Prerequisites: Students are selected on the basis of their Form 6 English Language results.
+Prerequisites: Students are selected based on their Form 6 English Language results.
 This is a continuation of the 2-year Form 6 English Language course, although new Form 7 NCEA students can be admitted after consultation with the Head of ESOL.

-Course description/aims: English for Academic Purposes: this class is offered to both International and Permanent Resident ESOL students who need to achieve University Entrance Literacy standards and/or require some Level 3 English qualifications taught through ESL methodology.
+Course description/aims: English for Academic Purposes: this class is offered to both International and Domestic ESOL students who need to achieve University Entrance Literacy standards and/or require some Level 3 English qualifications taught through ESL methodology.

-The course also develops English language skills in academic vocabulary, grammar, reading, writing, listening and speaking in order to prepare students for tertiary courses.
-Some Level 2 and 3 English externals are offered.
+The course also develops English language skills in academic vocabulary, grammar, reading, writing, listening, and speaking in order to prepare students for tertiary courses.
+Level 2 and 3 NCEA English externals are offered.

 N.B.
 This course cannot be used as an approved Level 3 NCEA subject for University Entrance requirements.